asanme/ProtocolDescriptor/README.md

-# ToDoApp
+# ProtocolDescriptor
-To Do App using Native Android and Jetpack Compose
+This app will allow to create protocols (procedures) to take place during an emergency.
+Built using Native Android and Jetpack Compose.